-Students must be enrolled at Anoka Technical College to be eligible.
+Students must be enrolled in a declared program major at Anoka Technical College to be eligible.
 Students are unable to receive this assessment if they have previously taken the course or are currently enrolled in it.
-The assessment must be completed prior to or within the first five days of the semester in which the student receives the credit.

 - To receive credit for prior learning, students must document what they have learned.
 Students should provide enough information so the learning can be assessed accurately.

 - Students must write a short paper that describes in detail the learning, including where and how the student learned the material.
 Students should describe how they have used or are using that learning.
 Students may include specific equipment or machines used and the length of time spent on each piece.

 - Students may identify books read, videos watched, or seminars/conferences/workshops attended.